AshridgeTechnologies/elemento/stories/Formula improvements Part 3.md

 - Everything under the app, is available in the app bar
 - Data at app level
 - Live calculations at app level
+- If() has expressions transformed to functions so they are not evaluated unless needed